The Chamber's Camel

 Following the ceremony D3388 was flown south and then across the channel, arriving in France 31st May at No 1 Aeroplane Supply Depot.
 Despite being presented to Australia, the reality was that D3388 would not be reserved for an Australian unit, instead issued to the first squadron requiring a replacement aeroplane.
 It was delivered to 210 Sqn RAF, arriving on 5th June.
 Prior to the formation of the RAF on 1st April, which saw the merger of the flying branches of the army and navy, 210 had been 10 Sqn Royal Naval Air Service.

-W Stanley Jenkins was from Russell, Ontario and joined the Canadian army in October 1915 as a private.
+William Stanley Jenkins was from Russell, Ontario and joined the Canadian army in October 1915 as a private.
 He served in the 87th Battalion, the Canadian Grenadier Guards.
-He can be seen on page 13 of this photographic record of the battalion as a L/Cpl in the band.
+He can be seen on page 13 of this photographic record of the battalion as a L/Cpl in the battalion band.
 He served in France with the Grenadiers from August 1916 until July 1917 by which time he had become a corporal.
 He applied to join the Royal Flying Corps in June, accepted, he transferred to the RFC arriving at Farnborough in late July 1917.
 As he progressed through training he was commisioned as a 2nd Lieutenant.
 On completion he joined 210 Sqn in May 1918.

 The 2nd "City of Hull"